 3. In which areas are CNC milling used?

-Due to their versatility, CNC milling machines are used in a wide variety of industries and applications and are an indispensable part of industrial production in particular.
+Due to their versatility, CNC machines are used in a wide variety of industries and applications and are an indispensable part of industrial production in particular.
 Moldmaking and model making also benefit from precise CNC production since the machines are ideal for milling different materials such as aluminum, wood, brass, bronze, plastics or steel.

 4. What is the difference between CNC milling machines?

 Depending on the application, CNC milling machines differ, for example, in their size and the type of construction.
 Thus, the "travel range" of the machine depends on the size of the system and can be between 300 x 200 mm up to 3000 x 6000 mm.
 The number of possible axes also depends on the structure of the machine.
 Depending on which material is to be processed, different main spindle drives with a power range from 300 W up to 12 KW can be used.
 The main spindle drives also differ in the tool change modes.
 There are main spindle drives where the tool must be changed manually and those that are designed for automatic tool change.
 The tool changers are also available in different sizes and designs.
 The span ranges from 3-fold to 50-fold tool changers.
 When selecting the correct tool changer, the interface of the main spindle drive must be observed.
 Another significant difference is the drive type of the axles.
 The simplest type of drive is a linear drive that is driven by a stepper motor.
 The next higher technology level is a linear drive driven by a servomotor.
 The high-end solution consists of linear axes with linear motors that have digital measuring systems (glass scales).
-If you are unsure which CNC milling machine is right for your application, please do not hesitate to contact us.
+If you are unsure which CNC mill is right for your application, please do not hesitate to contact us.
 Together we will find the optimal solution for you.

 5. What distinguishes a good CNC milling machine?